cbernardo/libIGES/README.testing.md

     control file and IGES files used.

     Input control file format:
+    unit: (optional) one of 'in' or 'mm'
     file: "model_filename.igs"
+    orient: (optional) used to change the normal orientation of the part;
+            this transform is applied to all instances of the part param 1: rotation (degrees)\n";
+            param 2: x magnitude of rotation vector\n";
+            param 3: y magnitude of rotation vector\n";
+            param 4: z magnitude of rotation vector\n";
+            param 5: x translation\n";
+            param 6: y translation\n";
+            param 7: z translation\n";
     pos: zRotation, flip (0/1), xOffset, yOffset, zOffset;
-    [other 'pos:' lines to create more instances of the model] [more sets of 'file:' and 'pos:' lines]
+         this is applied to a single instance of the part [other 'pos:' lines to create more instances of the model] [more sets of 'file:' and 'pos:' lines]